angular/angular/DEVELOPER.md

 much easier to debug. `xit` and `xdescribe` can also be useful to exclude a test and a group of tests respectively.

-**Note** for transpiler tests: The karma preprocessor is setup in a way so that after every test run the transpiler is reloaded.
+**Note for transpiler tests**: The karma preprocessor is setup in a way so that after every test run the transpiler is reloaded.
 With that it is possible to make changes to the preprocessor and run the tests without exiting karma (just touch a test file that you would like to run).